-Ontario Regulation 385/21 stipulates that the 90-day limitation on designating a property after a prescribed event may be extended if the Council of the municipality and the applicant are in mutual agreement.
+Ontario Regulation 385/21 stipulates that the 90-day limitation on designating a property after a prescribed event or circumstance may be extended if the Council of the municipality and the applicant are in mutual agreement.
 There are no limits as to how long the timeline may be extended.
-Similarly, the Regulation also provides the requirement that a by-law be passed within 120 days of the issuance of a notice of intention to designate may be extended or waived with mutual agreement between Council and the applicant.
+Similarly, the Regulation also provides the requirement that a designating by-law be passed within 120 days of the issuance of a notice of intention to designate may be extended or waived with mutual agreement between Council and the applicant.
+The proposed amendments to the delegated authority by-law would allow the extension of these timelines in writing by the Director of Development Services, or designate, when there is mutual agreement with the applicant.

 The intention of the ability to extend this timeframe is to allow for Planning Act applications which may include the designation of a property to proceed in tandem with the processes under Section 29 of the Ontario Heritage Act to designate an individual property.
-For example, it would allow Council to receive a recommendation from the Planning Advisory Committee regarding an Official Plan Amendment at the same meeting as a recommendation from the Municipal Heritage Committee to designate a property.
-Similarly, an extended timeline allows for negotiating regarding the protection of heritage attributes with the applicant to align with the development being proposed on the site.
+For example, it would allow Council to receive a recommendation from the Planning Advisory Committee regarding an Official Plan Amendment at the same meeting as a recommendation from the Municipal Heritage Committee to designate the subject property.
+Similarly, an extended timeline allows for negotiation and discussion regarding the protection of heritage attributes with the applicant to align with the development being proposed on the site.
 While the designation of property as part of the approval of a Planning Act application is not a common process, it is something the City can consider in order to ensure that heritage assets are protected while promoting good investment and development.
+The process alignment also makes further sense given that Provincial Policy now places more emphasis on cultural heritage preservation through the land use planning process.